voxpupuli/puppet-systemd/REFERENCE.md

 ### <a name="Systemd--JournalUploadSettings"></a>`Systemd::JournalUploadSettings`

-Matches Systemd journal upload config Struct
+matches Systemd journal upload config Struct

 Alias of